+5 For data content requirements for use of the X12 005010X318 834 transaction see the CORE Attributed Patient Roster (X12 005010X318 834) Data Content Rule.

+6 For infrastructure requirements for use of the HIPAA-mandated X12 005010X220 834 transaction see the CORE Benefit Enrollment (834) Infrastructure Rule.
-Real Time (Real Time Mode, Real Time Processing Mode): Real Time Mode is when an entity is required to send a transaction and receive a related response within a single communications session, which is established and maintained open and active until the required response is received by the entity initiating that session.

-Communication is complete when the session is closed.

-Real Time Mode/Real Time Processing Mode is also considered to be a synchronous processing mode.

-Real Time Mode/Real Time Processing Mode is from the perspective of both the request initiator and the request responder.

-Safe Harbor: A "Safe Harbor" is generally defined as a statutory or regulatory provision that provides protection from a penalty or liability.
-In IT-related initiatives, a safe harbor describes a set of standards/guidelines that allow for an "adequate" level of assurance when business partners are transacting business electronically.

-The CORE Connectivity Safe Harbor requires the implementation of the CORE Connectivity Rule so that application vendors, providers, and health plans (or other their agents5) can be assured the CORE Connectivity will be supported by any trading partner.

-Value-based Payment Terminology: To understand concepts, terms, and methodologies used to navigate and administer value-based payment programs, CORE developed the CORE Framework for Semantic Interoperability in Value-based Payments.
-Definitions included in the Framework apply to the terminology used in this operating rule and others containing references to value-based payment models.
+- Real Time (Real Time Mode, Real Time Processing Mode): Real Time Mode is when an entity is required to send a transaction and receive a related response within a single communications session, which is established and maintained open and active until the required response is received by the entity initiating that session. - Communication is complete when the session is closed. - 208 Real Time Mode/Real Time Processing Mode is also considered to be a synchronous processing 209 mode. - 210 Real Time Mode/Real Time Processing Mode is from the perspective of both the request initiator 211 and the request responder. - Safe Harbor: A "Safe Harbor" is generally defined as a statutory or regulatory provision that provides protection from a penalty or liability.
+In IT-related initiatives, a safe harbor describes a set of standards/guidelines that allow for an "adequate" level of assurance when business partners are transacting business electronically. - The CORE Connectivity Safe Harbor requires the implementation of the CORE Connectivity Rule so that application vendors, providers, and health plans (or other their agents5) can be assured the CORE Connectivity will be supported by any trading partner. - Value-based Payment Terminology: To understand concepts, terms, and methodologies used to navigate and administer value-based payment programs, CORE developed the CORE Framework for Semantic Interoperability in Value-based Payments.7 Definitions included in the Framework apply to the terminology used in this operating rule and others containing references to value-based payment models.
+The CORE Attributed Patient Roster Infrastructure Rule vAPR.2.0.0. does not require the adoption of any term or concept included in The Framework.

-- CAQH CORE Attributed Patient Roster (X12 005010X318 834) Infrastructure Rule: Rule Requirements - Plan Member Reporting for Attributed Patient Roster Connectivity Requirements
+4. CORE Attributed Patient Roster (X12 v5010X318 834) Infrastructure Rule: Rule Requirements

+4.1.
+Plan Member Reporting for Attributed Patient Roster Connectivity Requirements